 Since vision is one of our most powerful senses, your environment is a big catalyst of behavior.
 But rather than being a victim of your environment, you can take steps to control it.

-- If you pass your favorite clothing store on your way home from work, try changing your route.
+- If you pass your favorite clothing store, or the drive-through donut shop on your way home from work, change your route.